 Just like the previous ‘mistake’, try to avoid placing the door to your powder room in the main living area of your home.
 This happens far too often and it’s kinda awkward when everyone at the party knows when you’re in (and out) of the bathroom.

-I made this mistake in my basement :(.
-Our bathroom isn’t directly off the main living area, but it’s off a hallway that is fully visible from the main living area.
+Unfortunately, I made this mistake in my own basement :(.
+Our basement bathroom isn’t directly off the main living area, but it’s off a hallway that is fully visible from the main living area.
 Oops!
+These little mistakes can happen to any of us!
+I want you to learn from my experience!

 MISTAKE 5: LACK OF PRIVACY IN INFORMAL ENTRY